asyml/ForteHealth/CONTRIBUTING.md

 * [Forte](github.com/asyml/forte): Decompose and abstract complex NLP problems into multiple modules, and standardize the interface between the sub-problems and ML interface.
-* [ForteHealth](github.com/asyml/ForteHealth): Lebverage Forte's capabilities and methods adapted for the biomedical and clinical domains.
+* [ForteHealth](github.com/asyml/ForteHealth): Leverage Forte's capabilities and methods adapted for the biomedical and clinical domains.
 * [Forte Wrappers](github.com/asyml/forte-wrappers): Decompose and abstract complex NLP problems into multiple modules, and standardize the interface between the sub-problems